R+R: Revisiting Static Feature-Based Android Malware Detection using Machine Learning: Continuous Active Learning Results Analysis

 We present the results of the six models in Tables~\ref{tab:res-al-drebin} and \ref{tab:res-al-apigraph} for the Drebin and APIGraph datasets, discussing merged and holdout training settings.
-Unlike offline learning, in active learning, the model is continuously updated during validation months using a subset of samples.
 Key findings are summarized below:

-\begin{enumerate} \item \textbf{XGBoost's Superior Performance:} Similar to offline learning, XGBoost achieves the highest average F1 score across all experimental settings in active learning.
-This is especially evident in the challenging Drebin dataset, where it surpasses the second-best model by 8.1\% in the merged training setting.
+\begin{enumerate} \item \textbf{XGBoost as a strong baseline in continuous active learning:} XGBoost achieves the highest average F1 score across all experimental settings in continuous active learning.
+This is especially evident in the challenging Drebin dataset, where it surpasses the second-best model by 8.7\% in the merged training setting.
 This highlights the importance of selecting a strong baseline model and underscores XGBoost's effectiveness in Android malware detection.

 \item \textbf{Benefits of Contrastive Learning for Neural Networks:} The neural networks trained with contrastive learning, SCC, and HCC outperform baseline neural networks in all settings, indicating the effectiveness of contrastive learning in enhancing robustness to concept drift.
 HCC further outperforms SCC, demonstrating the advantages of hierarchical contrastive learning and the pseudo-loss sample selector introduced in~\cite{chen2023continuous}.
 However, more improvements are needed to match XGBoost's performance.